Top 10 Website Tips for Small Businesses

 - Can you capture data (email addresses)?
 This includes an opt-in or signup function; or a sales funnel.

 - Do you have a clear “call-to-action” on your home page?
 What do you want visitors to your site to do; what step should they take next?

-- Do you regularly add new and authentic keyword-friendly content?
+- Do you regularly add new and authentic SEO and keyword-friendly content?

 - Is your website quick to load and easy to navigate?
-Quick means three seconds or under ideally.
+Quick means less than 3 seconds ideally

 - Are your social media links visible & working?
 Ideally on your home page (header & footer)